-CMPivot is a new in-console utility that was launched with SCCM 1806 and it provides access to real-time state of devices in your environment.
+CMPivot is a new in-console utility that was launched with SCCM 1806, and it provides access to the real-time state of devices in your environment.
 It immediately runs a query on all currently connected devices in the target collection and returns the results.
 You can filter and group this data in the tool.
 By providing real-time data from online clients, you can more quickly answer business questions, troubleshoot issues, and respond to security incidents.
 You can read more about CMPivot in the Microsoft documentation.

 Find Local Administrator Accounts with SCCM CMPivot Query

 Let’s find local administrator accounts using an SCCM CMPivot query on Windows 10 and 11 devices.